harvardinformatics/snpArcher/README.md

 The sample sheet with all of the samples to be run in the workflow should be placed in the `samples:` row.

 ## Run example data
+To run the test data, activate your snakemake conda environment and execute the following command:
+`snakemake -d .test/ecoli --use-conda --cores <# of cores to use>`
 ## Options

 e.g. switch between sentieon on scatter-gather, local vs google cloud